Portland Plastic Surgery Group

-For many men and women, making the choice to have gender reassignment surgery (alternate names include gender affirmation surgery, gender confirmation surgery, and a sex change) is a significant step toward becoming who they were meant to be.
-Board-certified plastic surgeon Dr. Yale Popowich respects and supports patients who are transitioning.
+For many transgender and gender non-conforming patients, making the choice to have gender reassignment surgery (alternate names include gender affirmation surgery, gender confirmation surgery, and a sex change) is a significant step toward becoming who they were meant to be.
+Plastic surgeon Dr. Kyle Baltrusch respects and supports patients who are transitioning.
 He performs gender confirmation top surgery to help Portland patients along this life-changing journey.

 Candidates for Top Surgery

 Although most patients who come to our practice for this procedure have thought about it for a long time, it’s important to understand that the results of top surgery are permanent.
 During consultations, our doctors take the time to determine if the patient is a good candidate for surgery.
-Important factors include being:
+Criteria include: